austin-206/lyra-echo/docs/index.md

 # Architecture Overview

-Lyra Echo consists of two primary components:
+Lyra/Echo consists of two primary components:

 ### **Lyra: The Core AI Host**
 A GPU workstation responsible for: